codeforequity-at/botium-connector-inbenta/README.md

  - development: This environment retrieves the contents/categories published in edit.

 ### INBENTA_LANG
 Language of the bot, represented by its ISO 639-1 code.

+Default: "en"

 ### INBENTA_TIMEZONE
 User timezone with a valid TZ database name value.
 If this attribute is set, user's local time will be added in the conversation history.

+Example: "America/New_York"

 ### INBENTA_SKIP_WELCOME_MESSAGE
 Skip welcome message request on conversation start.

-Example: "America/New_York"